At a Glance

 Option 1: Require Generative AI

-You might require generative AI use if that will open the door to activities that are closely aligned with your learning outcomes.
+You can require generative AI use if that will open the door to activities that are closely aligned with your learning outcomes.
 Consider these examples of AI-integrated learning experiences:

 Option 2: Allow Generative AI

 You can give students the option of using generative AI without requiring its use.
-This approach may be best if generative AI use isn’t likely to facilitate or impede students’ engagement with the learning outcomes.
-It also helps if students are already familiar enough with the topic to independently evaluate the correctness of generative AI outputs.
+This approach may be best if generative AI use won’t facilitate or impede students’ engagement with the learning outcomes.
+It also helps if students are familiar enough with the topic that they’ll be able to tell if the AI tools are hallucinating.

 Tip: Requiring or allowing generative AI use for in-class activities could be especially beneficial if, in professional contexts related to these learning outcomes, learners will be expected to leverage generative AI.